 Outside of specific pricing details, do some extra digging on your business’s specific industry.
 What are the market’s demands and expectations and how are these being addressed by competitors’ pricing?
 How they position themselves in terms of price and unique value will help you secure your position in your market.

-Podcasts, videos, and infographics are becoming popular marketing tools, too.
+Podcasts, videos and infographics are becoming popular marketing tools too.
 Share examples of your competitors’ media kit with your creative team to see if they can spruce up any of your business’s marketing materials.
 If possible, connect with upper management to see what interviews they can plan for the future.
-If direct mail is a channel you use or want to use, try looking on social media to see if there are any unboxing videos that might clue you in to offline marketing your competitors are doing.

 An active social media presence is imperative.
-There were 3.2 billion social media users worldwide in 2019, and this number has only grown.
 With roughly 42% of the population on social media, marketers should place a heavy emphasis on this section of a competitor analysis.
-In fact, 73% of marketers believe that their efforts through social media marketing have been “somewhat effective” or “very effective” for their business.
+In fact, 73% of marketers believe that their efforts through social media marketing have been ‘somewhat effective” or “very effective’ for their business.

-First, find all of the social media channels your competitors post.
-This can include, but is not limited to: Twitter, Facebook, Instagram, Snapchat, TikTok, LinkedIn, Pinterest, Reddit, and Youtube.
-On each platform, ask yourself the following questions:
+First, find the social media channels your competitors post to.
+This can include, but is not limited to:

 - What is their overall tone?